enku/gentoo-build-publisher/README.md

   repo.
 That also gets built from Jenkins and the last successul build's archive pulled.
 Unpack that as well in your Jenkins workspace.
 * Your machine creates a `binpkgs` and `distfiles` directory (`mkdir -p`).
-* Your database Jenkins job then uses `systemd-nspawn` into your chroot.
-It should bind-mount /etc/portage, /var/lib/portage, overlays, distfiles, and binpkgs  inside the container.
+* Your database Jenkins job then uses `buildah` to emerge world.
+It should copy /etc/portage, /var/lib/portage, and overlays inside the container.
 Then it does a world update.
 Upon success the job should pack the `repos` and `binpkgs` into a tar archive.
 * Your job should have a post-build task that calls the Gentoo Build Publisher.
   It will then pull the specified archive and publish it (rsync for repos, http for binpkgs.